Our Contract Dispute Services

 We recognise that such disputes can arise in a variety of circumstances and will tailor our approach to ensure that each of our clients achieves the best possible outcome.

 Our team will evaluate the crux of the issue and provide timely advice regarding the appropriate steps to take.
-We will propose an initial fee estimate for carrying out this work and can be retained pursuant to alternative fee arrangements subject to each client’s individual circumstances.
+Your dedicated contract dispute lawyer will propose an initial fee estimate for carrying out this work and can be retained pursuant to alternative fee arrangements subject to each client’s individual circumstances.

-Please note that generally, we do not deal with contractual disputes worth less than £10,000, as claims of this nature are dealt with by the Court’s small claims system and only limited costs are recoverable.
-Our fees to deal with this type of claim start from £1,500 plus VAT and disbursements and, in most cases, are likely to be disproportionate to the value of the claim.
+Please note that generally, we do not deal with contractual disputes worth less than £10,000, as claims of this nature are dealt with by the Court’s small claims system and only limited costs are recoverable from court proceedings.
+Our contract solicitor fees to deal with this type of commercial contract dispute claim start from £1,500 plus VAT and disbursements and, in most cases, are likely to be disproportionate to the value of the claim.

 If you would like to bring a claim for less than £10,000, we can recommend a local debt recovery specialist to assist you, so please do not hesitate to contact us.

 The types of contractual disputes we frequently help our clients with include:

 Breach of Contract